datastackacademy/deb-intro/ch1_intro/ep2/README.md

 Alright, now back to Python!
 We'll continue with the basics, looking at some built-in data types.
 We'll focus especially on lists and dictionaries.

+Before you start working through the notebooks, read the lesson below.

 <br>

 ## Built-in data types